-The first stop in today’s itinerary was German Cancer Research Centre.
+The first stop on today’s itinerary was the German Cancer Research Centre.

 At the Cancer Centre, they met researchers and visited the stem cell research lab to learn more about the important work being done there.

-At the centre they also received a briefing on leukeamia.
-Then the royal couple was received by the Mayor of Heidelberg at the traditional German market in the Central Square.
+At the centre, they also received a briefing on leukaemia.
+Then the royal couple was received by the Mayor of Heidelberg at the traditional German market in Central Square.

 There they wandered through the market that was set up to offer local drinks and food.
 The couple tried their hand on pretzel making for which they get a quick lesson from local apprentices.